akullpp/wisdom/README.md

 - Be frugal no matter how much you think you have.

-- You don't control what happens, you control how you respond
+- You don't control what happens, you control how you respond.

-- Pressure and persuasion results in the strengthening or adoption of a contrary belief, e.g. DEI, climate change, etc.
+- Pressure and persuasion results in the strengthening or adoption of a contrary belief.

 ## About growing